unisdr/VC-API-Documentation/drupal-api-integration.md

 ## Regions and Countries

-Only published coutries on PW are included.
+Only published countries on PW are included.

 ### URL: /sso-unisdr/api/integration/regions_countries